 Vaithianathan and Putnam-Hornstein have already worked with Allegheny County, Pennsylvania, to implement a predictive risk model that uses hundreds of data elements to help the people screening calls about child abuse and neglect better assess the risk associated with each call.
 Now they are working with two more counties in Colorado to pilot a similar predictive risk model there.
 Last year, they initiated a partnership with Mathematica to replicate and scale-up their work by offering the same kind of assistance to states and counties around the country.

-On the episode, we discuss how they work with child welfare agencies to address common concerns about using algorithms in public policy, such as making algorithms transparent; subjecting algorithm use to independent evaluation; and paying close attention to ethical issues, such as addressing racial bias.
+On the episode, we discuss how they work with child welfare agencies to address common concerns about using algorithms in public policy, such as making algorithms transparent, subjecting algorithm use to independent evaluation, and paying close attention to racial bias and other ethical issues.
 Play the full episode below.